Is Blackjack insurance worth it?

 Conversely, when you make an insurance bet, you pay an extra £5.
 And you risk losing £15.

 On average, the dealer hits blackjack just 30% of the time if they show an Ace.
-This translates with you losing more than 50% of your insurance wagers.
+This translates to you losing more than 50% of your insurance wagers.

 You may lose both your initial stake and the insurance bet.
 That’s why placing too many insurance bets will lose you money in the long run.